rawitat/gtypist_lessons/programming_quotes.typ

 I:Alan Kay
 S:I invented the term 'Object-Oriented', and I can tell you I did not :have C++ in mind.

+I:Roberto Waltman
+S:In the one and only true way.
+The object-oriented version of 'Spaghetti code', :is, of course, 'Lasagna code'.
+(Too many layers).

+I:Joe Armstrong, inventor of Erlang
+S:The problem with object-oriented languages is that they've got all this implicit :environment that they carry around with them.
+You wanted a banana but what you've :got is a gorilla holding the banana and the entire jungle.

+I:Anonymous
+S:The great thing about Object-Oriented code is that it can make small, :simple problems look like a large, complex ones.

+I:phluid
+S:I won't program in Java anymore.
+I'm not Marxist and don't believe in classes.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU